 Blender VFX add-on#

 This Blender add-on allows for compositing with a Nerfstudio render as a background layer by generating a camera path JSON file from the Blender camera path, as well as a way to import Nerfstudio JSON files as a Blender camera baked with the Nerfstudio camera path.
+This add-on also allows compositing multiple NeRF objects into a NeRF scene.
 This is achieved by importing a mesh or point-cloud representation of the NeRF scene from Nerfstudio into Blender and getting the camera coordinates relative to the transformations of the NeRF representation.
 Dynamic FOV from the Blender camera is supported and will match the Nerfstudio render.
-Perspective and equirectangular cameras are also supported.
+Perspective, equirectangular, VR180, and omnidirectional stereo (VR 360) cameras are supported.

 Add-on Setup Instructions#

 Import the mesh or point cloud representation of the NeRF into the scene.
-It is preferred that a mesh is used at a good enough fidelity.
 You may need to crop the mesh further.
 Since it is used as a reference and won’t be visible in the final render, only the parts that the blender animation will interact with may be necessary to import.

 Resize, position, or rotate the NeRF representation to fit your scene.